mishani0x0ef/ReportJ/README.md

 # Add Issue Summary

-*Work only on Jira pages.*
+*NOTE: works only on Jira pages.*

-Just do right mouse click in some editable field and choose *"ReportJ add issue summary"* point from context menu - title from issue will be added.
+Just do right mouse click in some editable field and choose **ReportJ add issue summary** point from context menu - title from issue will be added.